wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (b) uses any name, title, trade mark, style, designation, or description that represents or implies that the person is a licensed insurer.

-    (2) Every person who commits an offence under this section is liable on summary conviction,---
+    (2) Every person who commits an offence under this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $1,000,000\.

+    Section 16(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Process for obtaining licence